Medically reviewed by:

 - Severe dehydration

-Other dangers associated with ecstasy abuse include
+Other dangers associated with ecstasy abuse can include any of these:

 - Long-term issues with confusion and memory impairment